usnistgov/5gdeploy/docs/tgcs.md

 4. a sequence of server flags

 The command gathers information about currently connected PDU sessions (same as `list-pdu` subcommand), matches the DNN and SUPI against the patterns in traffic flow flags, and defines a pair of client and server for each matched PDU sessions.
-Normally, the client shares a netns with the UE container, and the server shares a netns with the DN container; it's possible to reverse the direction as described in [advanced usage](tgcs-advanced.md).
+Normally, the client shares a netns with the UE container, and the server shares a netns with the DN container; it's possible to reverse the direction as described in [reverse direction](tgcs-advanced.md).
 Each traffic flow flag is processed separately, so that the same PDU session may match multiple flags and create multiple pairs of clients and servers.

 Several traffic generators can recognize preprocessor flags that start with `#` symbol.